Letterman (sports): Decorations

 The letter jacket derives its name from the varsity letter chenille patch on its left breast, which is almost always the first letter or initials of the high school or college the jacket came from.
 The letter itself can also be custom fitted to the particular sport or activity (e.g. cross country—a symbol or sign in the middle of the letter).

 The name of the owner usually appears either in chenille (matching the letter) or embroidered on the jacket itself.
 The owner's graduation year typically appears in matching chenille.
 Placement of the name and year of graduation depends on school traditions.
 The year is most often sewn on the right sleeve or just above the right pocket.
 The school logo and symbols representing the student's activities may also be ironed onto the jacket.

 Lettermen who play on a championship team often receive a large patch commemorating their championship that is worn on the back of the jacket.

 Lettermen who participate in a sport in which medals are awarded often sew the medals onto their jackets to display their accomplishments.

 History

 Varsity jackets trace their origins to letter sweaters, first introduced by the Harvard University baseball team in 1865.
 The letter was usually quite large and centered (if the sweater was a pullover); stripes on one sleeve designated the number of letters won, with a star indicating a team captain.

+By the 1930s, the lettered apparel had developed its well-known look: wool jackets with differently colored leather sleeves, and chenille lettering.

+Today, many letterman companies have added cellphone pockets to their jackets.